Soundtrap/Spotify

 Engineering manager (Ashleigh)

-Soundtrap developed a fully collaborative environment for musicians to partner up in real time, on the same project.
-But in order to realise the benefits of this technical upgrade, significant updates had to be made to the UX within the studio.
+Soundtrap developed a fully collaborative studio for musicians to partner up in real time, on the same project.
+We did this by making 3 significant updates to the studio.

-Collaboration was at the core of Soundtrap’s business.
-It helped drive the education product in schools while pushing positive usage patterns amongst consumers.
+Collaboration was a core offering at Soundtrap as it helped drive the education product in schools while also boosting usage among daily consumers.

 “Somebody muting my track while I’m working on it is extremely disruptive.
 I might quit Soundtrap if it keeps happening.”